 For many families, distance learning has made parents more aware of how their kids are struggling in school or it has magnified issues that already existed.
-In these uncertain days, there are so many things we have little to no control over, but getting our children the educational help they need does not have to be one of them.
+Even as most schools return to in-person learning and normal activities resume, there are still so many things we have little to no control over, but getting our children the educational help they need does not have to be one of them.

 The first step to helping your child who is struggling with learning is finding out what their specific needs are.
 In this blog, I will first talk to families who are hoping to get an assessment through their child’s public school.
 After, I will explain some solutions that are available to families regardless of their learning environment, whether that be public school, private school, or homeschool.

 Families who are holding out for an educational assessment through their child’s public school are having to wait indefinitely or do not qualify for testing.
 There are a few reasons for this:

 1. Schools do not have the time or resources to catch up on the backlog of evaluation requests.

 2. Public schools will not test a student until they are significantly behind their peers in one or more academic subjects.
 This is because schools are testing to find out if a student needs special education services.

 3. Generally, teachers will use educational interventions to help students who appear to be struggling with certain subjects.
 Younger kids who have not had the opportunity to participate in interventions due to distance learning will likely not be considered for testing until they have experienced interventions first.